loopbackio/loopback.io/pages/en/lb2/Installing-StrongLoop.md

 You're going to run **`npm install -g strongloop`**, which installs:

-*   The [LoopBack](/doc/{{page.lang}}/lb2/LoopBack) framework, including [loopback](https://github.com/strongloop/loopback), [loopback-datasource-juggler](https://github.com/strongloop/loopback-datasource-juggler) modules, and numerous other related StrongLoop modules, along with modules that they require.
-*   The StrongLoop command-line tool, `slc`, for creating LoopBack applications and for running and managing Node applications.
+*   The StrongLoop command-line tool, `slc`, for creating LoopBack](/doc/{{page.lang}}/lb2/LoopBack) applications and for running and managing Node applications.
-*   [StrongLoop Arc](https://docs.strongloop.com/display/APIS/Using-Arc), the unified graphical tool suite for the API lifecycle, including tools for building, profiling and monitoring Node apps.
 *   [LoopBack Angular command line tools](https://github.com/strongloop/loopback-sdk-angular-cli).
 See [AngularJS JavaScript SDK](/doc/{{page.lang}}/lb2/AngularJS-JavaScript-SDK) for details.
+*   StrongLoop Arc, a graphical tool suite for the API lifecycle, including tools for building, profiling and monitoring Node apps.
+NOTE: StrongLoop Arc is deprecated in favor of [API Connect](https://developer.ibm.com/apiconnect/) API Designer.
 *   Various other tools, Including [Yeoman](http://yeoman.io/), the LoopBack Yeoman generators to create and scaffold LoopBack applications, and [Grunt](http://gruntjs.com/), the JavaScript task runner.